Family left homeless, father nearly killed after robbery

 “I was thinking, ‘I have to get this money.
 I have to get this money,'" Fender says.

-Fender and his wife work jobs at Arby's and Burger King, so it took them months to save up the money for their down payment.
+Fender and his fiancée work jobs at Arby's and Burger King, so it took them months to save up the money for their down payment.
 Fender says the new home was supposed to be their ticket out of homelessness and that they had been staying with friends for the past year.

 “He took away the potential for us to be established, you know?"
 Fender says.
 "To have the little American dream, like white picket fence house.
 To have a yard that my son can play in and he took that away and made it that much harder for us to you know, to come back up and build up and be able to do it again.”